wp-plugins/yith-woocommerce-stripe/readme.txt

 Please, read the the **[official plugin documentation](http://yithemes.com/docs-plugins/yith-woocommerce-stripe)** to know all plugin features.

-Here we provide support, not on wordpress.org were, usually we do not read topics.
-It's better to follow us or write on our forum!

 == Installation ==

 1. Unzip the downloaded zip file.